mxyx-club/TheOtherUs-Edited/README.md

 | Medium Cooldown | -
 | Medium Duration | The time it takes to question a soul
 | Medium Each Soul Can Only Be Questioned Once | If set to true, souls can only be questioned once and then disappear
-| Chance That The Answer Contains The Remaining Amount Of Killing Roles | Chance includes Sheriff and Thief
 -----------------------

 ## Trapper